Chart Color Schemes

 Bright - Mount Beauty is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Bright - Mount Beauty, as evaluated in the latest Census, 92.1% of dwellings were houses, with the remaining 7.9% being semi-detached homes, apartments, and other types.
-This is comparable to Non-Metro Vic., where 91.6% of dwellings are houses and 8.5% are other types.
-Home ownership in Bright - Mount Beauty stood at 47.6%, with mortgaged dwellings at 32.3% and rented ones at 20.0%.
+In Bright - Mount Beauty, as evaluated at the latest Census, 92.1% of dwellings were houses and 7.9% were other types such as semi-detached homes, apartments, or 'other' dwellings.
+This is compared to Non-Metro Vic.'s 91.6% houses and 8.5% other dwellings.
+Home ownership in Bright - Mount Beauty stood at 47.6%, with the remaining dwellings either mortgaged (32.3%) or rented (20.0%).
 The median monthly mortgage repayment was $1,500, higher than Non-Metro Vic.'s average of $1,473.
-The median weekly rent in Bright - Mount Beauty was $298, compared to Non-Metro Vic.'s $280.
-Nationally, Bright - Mount Beauty's mortgage repayments were lower at $1,500 versus Australia's average of $1,863, and rents were also lower at $298 compared to the national figure of $375.
+The median weekly rent in Bright - Mount Beauty was recorded at $298, compared to Non-Metro Vic.'s $280.
+Nationally, Bright - Mount Beauty's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing